Forecasts of constraining isotropic cosmic birefringence on AliCPT-1: Conclusions

 The AliCPT telescope will implement two scanning scenarios: the wide scan with a higher sky coverage, and the deep scan with a lower noise level.
 We find that the wide-scan strategy of AliCPT with highest sky fraction of 38\% (e.g., W90 mask) yields the tightest constraint on $\beta$, with an uncertainty of $0.09^\circ$ for one-year AliCPT observations, significantly outperforming the deep-scan strategy ($\sigma(\beta)=0.20^\circ$) thanks to better degeneracy breaking between $\alpha_i$ and $\beta$.
 The uncertainties are robust against increases in complexity from the foreground model and CMB rotation.
 We also forecast that the uncertainty of $\beta$ will be further reduced to $0.026^\circ$ with four years of AliCPT data, indicating a $11\sigma$ detection of a birefringence angle $\beta=0.3^\circ$.
 These results demonstrate the AliCPT’s strong potential to detect or constrain cosmic birefringence, thereby probing parity-violating physics in the early universe.

 Neglect or modeling imperfections of the foreground $EB$ correlation will introduce significant biases up to $3.5\sigma$ for the W90 mask, underscoring the necessity of accurate foreground modeling.
 However, using data of the deep-scan region with weak dust emissions could avoid such biases, offering a conservative choice given little knowledge of the foreground $EB$ correlation.
 In the case with real data, we should try all of these masking schemes to ensure their consistency and thereby verify the assumptions of our foreground model.
+Furthermore, as the Minami-Komatsu estimator relies on large-scale foreground observations to break the parameter degeneracy, we will explore more appropriate estimation frameworks for deep-scan strategies with limited sky coverage in the future.